Statistical activity code: 40308

 - own funds – sums obtained from other activities (e.g., from in-service training), sums obtained based on research and development activities (R&D) agreements, contributions by owners of the educational institution, loans taken;

-- foreign sources – funds received from foreign legal persons and institutions, international organisations, including European Union programmes or funds.
+3) foreign sources /international sources – funds received from foreign legal persons and institutions, international organisations, including European Union programmes or funds.
 If the state is a co-funder, the sum must be divided by the proportion of co-funding, whereas the share of the state must be reflected under state funds and foreign funds under foreign sources.

 List of licensed public and private schools and list of public universities compiled by the Ministry of Education and Research